sherlockcpp/mylearning/main.md

 Returns LRQ_NEXT_NO_IO if we examined the next block reference and found that it was already in the buffer pool, or we decided for various reasons not to prefetch.

+The basic logic is that: it will try to search the block in the buffer, if exists, then don't need to prefetch, if not, call smgrprefetch to ask Kernel to prefetch the data so that the next read will be faster.

+i.e
+ - Cache hit, nothing to do.
+ - Cache miss, I/O (presumably) started.